qsko/ConferenceService/readme.md

 9. GET localhost:8080/conferencePlan -> get conference plan

-Lectures are stored in database (can checked them in resources file in data.sql file) with ids={x}{y} where x denotes period, y denotes path for example ID=12 means lecture is being held in first period, and its second path
+Lectures are stored in database (can be checked them in resources file in data.sql file) with ids={x}{y} where x denotes period, y denotes path for example ID=12 means lecture is being held in first period, and its second path

 examples: